Ayahuasca Foundation FAQs

 Is there cell service or WIFI?

 CHAMISAL: You might be able to get a signal, although not reliably, and it would be incredibly lucky to get the 3G network.
 No wi-fi.

-INKAN KENA: Surprisingly, there is a signal for one service (Bitel) and often 3G as well.
+INKAN KENA: Surprisingly, there is a signal for one service (Bitel) and often 3G as well, provided you are in one tiny spot.
 No wi-fi.

-RIOSBO: While there is no cell service, there will be a land-line phone, and there will be wi-fi. (the center is still under construction).
+RIOSBO: While there is no cell service, there will be a land-line phone, and there will be wi-fi. (hopefully very soon).